canonical/jaas-documentation/tutorial/index.md

 ## Set up an isolated test environment

-Set up an isolated test environment with Multipass and the `charm-dev` blueprint, which

 On your machine, install Multipass and use it to set up an Ubuntu virtual machine (VM) called `my-juju-vm`.
 This will provide all the necessary tools and configuration for the tutorial (a localhost machine cloud and Kubernetes cloud, Juju, etc.).

 > See more: {external+juju:ref}`Juju | Set things up <set-things-up>`.
 Please follow the automatic path with the `charm-dev` blueprint.